"

 Where to From Here?

-Once the approach for valuing the non-market good or service is selected and implemented, it is possible implement an appropriate shadow price for use in the cost-benefit analysis.
+Once the approach for valuing the non-market good or service is selected and implemented, it is possible to implement an appropriate shadow price for use in the cost-benefit analysis.
 Figure 12.3 highlights the various methods for non-market valuation techniques.
-It is important for an analyst to consider the advantages and disadvantages of various methods when selection which valuation method to use.
+It is important for an analyst to consider the advantages and disadvantages of various methods when selecting which valuation method to use.

 Revision